-To ensure the appropriate process is followed for approval of projects that fall within those delegations, contact will be through the community board Chairs to the Chief Executive Officer.
+To ensure the appropriate process is followed for approval of projects that fall within those delegations, contact will be through the community board Chairs to Council officers.

 5. Responsibilities

 A community board's role is mainly advocacy, but it also has powers to make some decisions about issues within its boundaries.
 Community boards can make submissions to Council and other statutory agencies.
 They control local funds for making grants to individuals and groups for community purposes.